 For some of you the fact that there are current trends in wood flooring may be surprising.
 In fact, when it comes to wood flooring, people are usually all about their personal preferences and requirements.
-In fact, purchasing a new wood floor is an important decision and the best thing you can do is discussing your purchase with an expert, because only professionals can recommend you the best option and it means not only beautiful look, but mainly what will suit and match the best your lifestyle and the specific characteristics of your property.
-Imagine that your property has a high level of indoor humidity, or the floor will be exposed mainly on direct sunlight, or it will be installed in areas, where moisture and temperature changes are an issue – all these factors are essential for your decision and you have to find the option that is as long-lasting and hard-wearing in your situation as possible.
-However, with so much choice on today’s market and also having the option to remodel and transform already existing wooden floor, the question of design and style is also current.
+In fact, purchasing a new wood floor is an important decision and the best thing you can do is discussing your purchase with an expert because only professionals can recommend you the best option and it means not only a beautiful look but mainly what will suit and match the best your lifestyle and the specific characteristics of your property.
+Imagine that your property has a high level of indoor humidity, or the floor will be exposed mainly to direct sunlight, or it will be installed in areas, where moisture and temperature changes are an issue – all these factors are essential for your decision and you have to find the option that is as long-lasting and hard-wearing in your situation as possible.
+However, with so much choice in today’s market and also have the option to remodel and transform the already existing wooden floor, the question of design and style is also current.

 - Black wood, black stain, including ebonised and black, dark finishes.
 Although dark wood floors are not anyone’s cup of tea and they are particularly suitable for spacious rooms, otherwise they may make smaller rooms appear even smaller, the latest trends offer one very dramatic and attractive luxurious dark look that compliments almost any interior design and style.

 - Hand-scraped boards with pillowed and beveled edges.
 This method of remodeling and styling wood floors leave a statement and recognisable personal style and a unique appearance.

 - Natural and genuine look, characteristics like knotholes and mineral strakes.

 - Wood reclaimed from old building.
 There is something very exciting in owning a floor with history and old-world charm, plus the fact that recycling is eco-friendly.

 - Virgin wood such as antique heartpine logs dredged from river bottoms.
 An expensive, yet very original option.